BKimMD/CPRS-Assist/README.md

 CPRS Assist
 ===========

+CPRS Assist.exe attempts to improve the shortcomings of the CPRS interface with advanced macros.
-CPRS Assist.exe is a tool developed with Autohotkey, used in building Consult Toolbox and Decision Support Tool (DST), and provides advanced scripted shortcuts for common CPRS functions, including entering in diagnoses and writing follow up letters.
+The tool is developed with Autohotkey (used in building Consult Toolbox and Decision Support Tool) and provides advanced scripted shortcuts for common CPRS functions including entering diagnoses and writing follow up letters.

 **Diagnosis Fixer**